15 Great Beach Day Trips for Connecticut Families

 4. Ocean Beach Park - New London

-Ocean Beach has it ALL!
-The large smooth beach provides direct access to Long Island Sound, views of lighthouses, an Olympic-size pool, mini-golf, food court, snack sands, game room, gift shop, splash pad, playground, waterslide, nature trails, and amusement rides.
+Ocean Beach's large, smooth beach provides direct access to Long Island Sound, views of lighthouses, and nature trails.
 For a sit down meal after a day of fun in the sun, Fred's Shanty on Pequot Avenue is a popular spot for burgers and dogs.
 Or head a bit further down the road to Captain Scott's Lobster Dock for some of the freshest seafood you'll find anywhere.

 5. Hammonasset Beach State Park - Madison